Brady's Escape

 Brady's Escape (Hosszu vágta) is a Hungary-United States co-produced war film, written and directed by Pál Gábor.
 It was released in 1983 under several different titles: Hosszú vágta (Long Gallop) in Hungary, Brady's Escape in the US (1984) and The Long Ride in all other English-speaking territories.

 It stars John Savage as an Air Force pilot shot down over German-controlled Hungary during World War II, and Kelly Reno as a cowboy-idolizing teenager who teams up with him.

 Home video

-As of February 2020, the film has only been released internationally on VHS under various titles and in the US on VHS and LaserDisc as Brady's Escape.
+As of February 2020, the film has only been released internationally on VHS under various titles and in the US on VHS, CED, and LaserDisc as Brady's Escape.